-Welcome From the Director of Admission
+Welcome From the Director of Admission and Financial Aid

 |Director of Admission Chris Dietrich

-Thank you for your interest in The Williston Northampton School.
+Thank you for your interest in the Williston Northampton School.
 If you’ve been exploring our website, you already know quite a bit about us: how our school fosters passion, purpose, and integrity; how we encourage intellectual challenges; and how we believe in collaboration as a founding principle.

 Now here’s the thing you should remember most about us: Williston is the most authentically medium-sized school you’ll find.